-- 18.6.1 The test must be carried out in accordance with FIA Test Procedure 02/00, in the presence of an FIA technical delegate and by using measuring equipment which has been calibrated to the satisfaction of the FIA technical delegate.
-A copy of the test procedure may be found in the Appendix to these regulations. - 18.6.2 The test panel must be 500mm x 500mm and will be tested by forcing a rigid truncated cone through the centre of the panel at a rate of 2mm (+/-1mm) per second until the displacement exceeds 150mm.
-During the first 100mm of displacement the load must exceed 150kN and the energy absorption must exceed 6000J.
-There must be no damage to the fixture or border before these requirements have been met.
+- 18.6.1 The test must be carried out in accordance with FIA Test Procedure 02/05, in the presence of an FIA technical delegate and by using measuring equipment which has been calibrated to the satisfaction of the FIA technical delegate. - 18.6.2 The test panel must be 500mm x 500mm and will be tested by forcing a rigid truncated cone through the centre of the panel at a rate of 2mm (+/-1mm) per second until the displacement exceeds 150mm.

+During the first 100mm of displacement the load must exceed 250kN and there must be no damage to the fixture before this requirement has been met.